duncanbradley/thesis/related_work.md

 There is a fair amount of theory corresponding to how extract values, interpret pattern, but the last part, which is understanding that data in context, is pretty vague.
 The more abstract, the harder it is to study in a controlled manner.
 Psychophysics has a clear set of variables to control and manipulation.
 Building a theory of how information presented visually influences decision-making and interacts with prior beliefs, is challenging.
 Sensemaking attempts do this, often using qualitative methodology.

-# General Framing in Data Vis - Cognitive Bias
+# Cognition - Beyond Precision

+Typically focused on extraction of information, not extraction of meaning.

 Previously discussed work has been concerned with whether values are extracted precisely.
-But thisn’t isn’t the only way values can miselad.
+But thisn’t isn’t the only way values can mislead.
 What other ways could we be mislead, not by imprecision (perceptual bias), but by cognitive bias.

 Striking patterns can be easily missed.
 Boger et al.’s datasaurus study illustrates the role of selective attention.
 Participants instructed to view dots in a particular colour/location failed to notice distinct dinosaur patterns in non-focal data.
 Even when one is trying to be assume the perspective of a naïve viewer, it’s difficult to adopt an objective outlook when viewing visualisations.
 Xiong et al.’s curse of knowledge study demonstrates that being briefed about a particular pattern results in over-weighting of these aspects in one’s cognitive representation.
 The implications for creators are that important messages may be missed if they are not addressed explicitly.
 What is obvious to a designer may not translate to a viewer.
 Focus and declutter has long been a recommendation, and is now supported by empirical evidence.
 This body of research also points to the use of text to support communication of a chart’s intended message.
 It may seem suspect to have this level of editorial control, instead wanting to let the data speak for themselves, but considering the various rhetorical tecniques, it’s clear there is no truly objective way to present data.